typpo/mjml-chartjs/README.md

 | api-key          | QuickChart.io API key (optional, for signing requests)    |           |               |
 | api-account      | QuickChart.io account ID (optional, for signing requests) |           |               |

-## Hosting

-By default, this component uses the public [QuickChart](https://quickchart.io) web service to render charts, but you can use the `host` attribute to point to your own chart renderer.

 ## Limitations

 ### Large charts